 The term “hotspot” can be confusing.
 Many people think they’re providing WiFi for others.
 You’re not.
 This is a different kind of hotspot providing a different kind of radio coverage, something called LoRa, for Long Range.
 This radio coverage transfers really small packets of data (like a 10 digit grid location or a temperature, or a wind speed, or whether or not a person walked through a doorway) really long distances, sometimes 20 miles or more.

-Depending on where it’s placed (more on that here) a Helium hotspot can cover a few square miles of area, though that is HEAVILY dependent on what’s around it.
+Depending on where it’s placed (more on that here) a Helium hotspot can transmit and receive signals from 1 km to 300km away , though that is HEAVILY dependent on what’s around it.
 Hotspot radio waves are blocked by the usual solid things; buildings, walls, mountains.

 - Challengees – 5.31% (your hotspot passes on a signal after hearing it)